-Section 6.3 above addresses how new or upgraded transmission facilities will be reflected in the determination of M2M Entitlements.
+Section 6.3 above addresses how new or upgraded Transmission Facilities and Transmission Facility retirements will be reflected in the determination of M2M Entitlements.
 This section explains how the Parties will update the model used to determine M2M Entitlements to reflect new/updated generation, load and interchange information.